 - Remove feeders to limit this food source.

 - Remove leftover food on the ground and tables of open-air eateries.
 Tightly close all trash containers.

 - Discourage the feeding of swallows by humans.

 - Swallows are quick and alert to any perceived threats, so scare tactics, such as sound deterrents or visual distractions, can be highly effective.

 Because swallows are protected by the Migratory Bird Treaty Act of 1918, it is illegal to intentionally capture, kill or disrupt these migratory birds or their nests and eggs.

-Experts in bird control address concerns through removal, exclusion and deterrence.
-Factors which determine the best method of control include: area of application, bird species, location, access.
+Experts in bird control address concerns through removal, exclusion, and deterrence.
+Factors that determine the best method of control include an area of application, bird species, location, access.
 Spikes, netting and electrical deterrents are the most commonly used solutions.

 Bird services are limited to commercial clients.